caseyxbones/week-6/assignment/README.md

 yet—just think about what the functions will do and what parameters you will pass to them.
 Write every function signature that your application will need.

-In this case, a function signature looks like the following block of code:
+In this case, a function signature looks like the following block of code with nothing inside the brackets {}.

 ```
 var calculateGrade = function(grades) {